-The pathogenesis of primary hypertension (formerly called "essential" hypertension) remains incompletely understood.
+The pathogenesis of primary (formerly "essential") hypertension remains incompletely understood.
 Among the factors that have been intensively studied include salt intake, obesity and insulin resistance, the renin-angiotensin system, and the sympathetic nervous system.
 In the past few years, a number of other factors have been evaluated, including genetics, endothelial dysfunction (as manifested by changes in endothelin and nitric oxide), and low birth weight, frequently accompanying preeclampsia .

 Although this hypothesis is not universally accepted, the data supporting a role for low birth weight in the development of primary hypertension in adulthood are presented in this topic review.
 Other factors potentially associated with primary hypertension are reviewed separately.
-(See "Salt intake, salt restriction, and primary (essential) hypertension" and "Obesity and weight reduction in hypertension" and "Low-renin primary (essential) hypertension" and "Genetic factors in the pathogenesis of hypertension" and "Neurovascular abnormalities in the pathogenesis of primary (essential) hypertension".)
+(See "Salt intake, salt restriction, and primary (essential) hypertension" and "Obesity and weight reduction in hypertension" and "Genetic factors in the pathogenesis of hypertension".)

 BIRTH WEIGHT AND BLOOD PRESSURE

-Babies that are small at birth are more likely to have higher blood pressures during adolescence and to be hypertensive as adults .
-Small-for-age babies are also more likely to have metabolic abnormalities that have been associated with the later development of hypertension and coronary disease including insulin resistance , diabetes mellitus, and hyperlipidemia , frequently in association with abdominal (visceral) obesity (eg, the metabolic syndrome).
+Babies who are small at birth are more likely to have higher blood pressures during adolescence and to be hypertensive as adults .
+Very low birth weight infants (defined as <1500 g) have even higher blood pressures as adults, as seen in an individual-level meta-analysis of 1571 adults from nine worldwide cohorts .
+Small for gestational age babies are also more likely to have metabolic abnormalities that have been associated with the later development of hypertension and coronary disease including insulin resistance , diabetes mellitus, and hyperlipidemia , frequently in association with abdominal (visceral) obesity (eg, the metabolic syndrome).

-The effect of low birth weight upon adult blood pressure was first described in 1988 .
-The relationship was confirmed in both men and women using data from the Nurses' Health Study and the Health Professionals Follow-up Study [6,7].
-Multiple surveys of children also show a relation between birth weight and blood pressure, but of a lesser degree than in adults .
-An analysis of data from four populations across the entire life span demonstrated that for every one-kilogram-higher birth weight, systolic blood pressure was 5.2 mmHg lower at ages 64 to 71 years, but only 1 to 3 mmHg lower in adolescence .
+The effect of low birth weight on adult blood pressure was first described in 1988 .
+The relationship was confirmed in both men and women using data from the Nurses' Health Study and the Health Professionals Follow-up Study [7,8].
+In the Nurses' Health Study, low birth weight accounted for 24 percent of the risk of adult hypertension; 64 percent was attributed to unhealthy lifestyle factors .
+Multiple surveys of children also show a relation between birth weight and blood pressure but of a lesser degree than in adults [10,11].
+An analysis of data from four populations across the entire life span demonstrated that for every one-kilogram-higher birth weight, systolic blood pressure was 5.2 mmHg lower at ages 64 to 71 years but only 1 to 3 mmHg lower in adolescence .
 The relationship with adult blood pressure may be even more attenuated .

 - Ferreira I, Peeters LL, Stehouwer CD.
 Preeclampsia and increased blood pressure in the offspring: meta-analysis and critical review of the evidence.
 J Hypertens 2009; 27:1955.